andrew henderson menu

 To further solidify its position as one of the world’s most cryptocurrency-friendly countries, the country has announced the El Salvador Golden Visa program.

-According to which immediate permanent residency, not citizenship, will be granted to crypto investors after they meet the minimum investment requirement made in crypto.
+According to this, immediate permanent residency, not citizenship, will be granted to crypto investors after they meet the minimum investment requirement made in crypto.

 4. Portugal